gpropf/clarity/README.md

 The name "Clarity" was chosen for its evocative and connotative qualities.
 We want to evoke the idea of being able to see your underlying C++ data structures clearly and in an up-to-the-minute fashion without needing to constantly press buttons to reload what you've been working on.
 I also had existing C++ code in mind as I wrote this.
 I wanted something that would allow you to put an existing C++ program (say a large finite element simulation) on a website with as little modification to the existing data structures as possible.
 Thus we have a *clean break* between application code and presentation (GUI) code and there should not be any kind of translation layer obscuring the view so to speak.
 Those of you familiar with the Model-View-Controller software pattern should see how those terms can apply here.
 The Clarity framework aims to offer what the MVC pattern would call **View** and **Controller** functionality while leaving your **Model** design largely up to you.

+## Design ##

+There are basically 3 (three) components to the current Clarity system.
+Each component is exemplified by a class from which others are derived to express more complex behavior.
+There is a class called `WebElement` that represents an HTML tag.
+A number of classes are derived from this such as `InputElement`, `Label`, etc... whose names are fairly self-explanatory.
+The signals that move through the system are all derived from the `Signal<S>` class.
+The `SignalBuilder` class is a signal and HTML element factory that also acts as a connection helper facilitating the process of plugging the output of one signal into the input of another.
+One can think of `SignalBuilder` as a worker whose building materials are the `WebElement` and `Signal` classes.

+### Signals ###

 The new central primitive is the `Signal<S>` class.
 Immediately descended from that are a pair of classes called `SignalAcceptor<S>` and `SignalEmitter<S>`.
 Signals originate from a class descended from `SignalEmitter<S>` and terminate at a class descended from `SignalAcceptor<S>`.
 The template parameter `S` is the signal type and reflects the type of data we are dealing with at a given point.
 There is a `CppLambda<S>` class that can be used to convert from one signal type to another or just run a (pure) function on the signal data.

+Signal classes act as interfaces between HTML elements or C++ objects and the signal pipeline. `WebElementSignal` for instance is a wrapper around a `WebElement` such as an SVG area or input element.
+Creating a `WebElementSignal` automatically sets up event listeners that are triggered as the user performs actions with the wrapped HTML element.
+These listeners inject user input into the signal pipeline or modify the wrapped HTML in response to signals coming through it.

+There is also a pair of classes `ObjectAcceptor<S>` and `ObjectEmitter<S>` that are descended from `SignalAcceptor<S>` and `SignalEmitter<S>` respectively.
+These classes essentially perform the task of interfacing the signal pipeline with arbitrary C++ classes.

 ## Getting Started ##